 Symbol Туре Description HOLD# Control Input HOLD: Pauses any serial communications with the device without deselecting the device.
 DQ1 (output) is High-Z. DQ0 (input) and the clock are "Don't Care."
 To enable HOLD, the device must be selected with S# driven LOW.
 HOLD# is used for input/output during the following operations: QUAD OUTPUT FAST READ, QUAD INPUT/OUTPUT FAST READ, QUAD INPUT FAST PROGRAM, and QUAD INPUT EXTENDED FAST PROGRAM.
 In QIO-SPI, HOLD# acts as an I/O (DQ3 functionality), and the HOLD# functionality is disabled when the device is selected.
 When the device is deselected (S# is HIGH) in parts with RESET# functionality, it is possible to reset the device unless this functionality is not disabled by means of dedicated registers bits.
 The HOLD# functionality can be disabled using bit 4 of the NVCR or bit 4 of the VECR.
+On devices that include DTR mode capability, the HOLD# functionality is disabled as soon as a DTR operation is recognized.
 W# Control Input Write protect: W# can be used as a protection control input or in QIO-SPI operations.
 When in extended SPI with single or dual commands, the WRITE PROTECT function is selectable by the voltage range applied to the signal.
-If voltage range is low (0V to V {CC}), the signal acts as a write protection control input.
+If voltage range is low (0V to V CC ), the signal acts as a write protection control input.
 The memory size protected against PROGRAM or ERASE operations is locked as specified in the status register block protect bits 3:0.
 W# is used as an input/output (DQ2 functionality) during QUAD INPUT FAST READ and QUAD INPUT/OUTPUT FAST READ operations and in QIO-SPI.
-V {PP} Power Supply voltage: If V{PP} is in the voltage range of V{PPH} , the signal acts as an additional power supply, as defined in the AC Measurement Conditions table.
-During QIFP, QIEFP, and QIO-SPI PROGRAM/ERASE operations, it is possible to use the additional V{PP} power supply to speed up internal operations.
+V PP Power Supply voltage: If $V{PP}$ is in the voltage range of $V{PPH}$ , the signal acts as an additional power supply, as defined in the AC Measurement Conditions table.
+During QIFP, QIEFP, and QIO-SPI PROGRAM/ERASE operations, it is possible to use the additional $V{PP}$ power supply to speed up internal operations.
 However, to enable this functionality, it is necessary to set bit 3 of the VECR to 0.
-In this case, V{PP} is used as an I/O until the end of the operation.
-After the last input data is shifted in, the application should apply V{PP} voltage to V{PP} within 200ms to speed up the internal operations.
-If the V{PP} voltage is not applied within 200ms, the PROGRAM/ERASE operations start at standard speed.
-The default value of VECR bit 3 is 1, and the V{PP} functionality for quad I/O modify operations is disabled.
-V {CC} Power Device core power supply: Source voltage.
-V {SS} Ground Ground: Reference for the V {CC} supply voltage.
+In this case, $V{PP}$ is used as an I/O until the end of the operation.
+After the last input data is shifted in, the application should apply $V{PP}$ voltage to $V{PP}$ within 200ms to speed up the internal operations.
+If the $V{PP}$ voltage is not applied within 200ms, the PROGRAM/ERASE operations start at standard speed.
+The default value of VECR bit 3 is 1, and the $V{PP}$ functionality for quad I/O modify operations is disabled.
+V CC Power Device core power supply: Source voltage.
+V SS Ground Ground: Reference for the V CC supply voltage.
 DNU Do not use.
 NC No connect.